Atinux/nuxt-maybe-value-repro/README.md

 This step is mandatory as the app needs to be open in the browser to reproduce the issue.

-### 4. Spam save `plugins/foo.ts`
+### 4. Save `plugins/foo.ts`

-Go in `plugins/foo.ts` in your favorite editor and spam save the file to trigger hot reload fast.
+Go in `plugins/foo.ts` in your favorite editor and save the file to trigger hot reload.

 ### 5. Issue

 You should ends up with Nuxt crashing with the following error :

 ![image](https://user-images.githubusercontent.com/25272043/159538872-6b231ec9-5a8a-4d93-a745-70e80677681d.png)

+If it didn't crash, try to spam save the plugin file.